stuymedova/st-type/README.md

 ST-01 and ST-02 were inspired by the aesthetics of the arcade game typography implemented in high resolution for modern use.

-> Please read the linked [EULA](/EULA.pdf) (End User License Agreement) carefully before purchasing, installing, or using the ST-01 font.
-By purchasing, installing, or using the ST-01 font, you are agreeing to be bound by the terms of this EULA.
+> Please read the linked [EULA](/EULA.pdf) (End User License Agreement) carefully before installing or using the ST-01 font.
+By installing or using the ST-01 font, you are agreeing to be bound by the terms of this EULA.

 # ST-01